 Religious Education

-The principal aim of RE is to enable pupils to hold balanced and informed conversations about religion and belief.
+The principal aim of Religious Education (RE) is to enable pupils to hold balanced and informed conversations about religion and belief.

 The principal aim (intent) incorporates the following aims of RE, for children to: